 - Acknowledgments: Indicate special thanks to persons or organizations involved with the manuscript.

-All figures should be submitted as Tagged Image File Format (TIFF) files.
+All figures should be submitted as TIF files or JPEG files only.

 The figures should be of professional quality and high resolution.
 The following are resolution requirements: